MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/retail-sdk/retail-sdk-overview.md

 # required metadata

 title: Retail software development kit (SDK) architecture
 description: This topic provides general information about the Retail SDK.
-The Retail SDK includes code, code samples, templates, and tools that you can use to customize retail functionality.
+The Retail SDK includes code, code samples, templates, and tools that you can use to customize commerce functionality.
 author: RobinARH
 manager: AnnBe
 ms.date: 7/22/2019